 FAFSA opens on October 1 at www.fafsa.gov.
 This form is required for anyone who wants to receive financial aid (loans, grants, work-study) to pay for college or career/technical schools.
 Even if you don’t believe you/your student will receive aid, it is still important to file the FAFSA!
 You may be surprised by what you get.
 Additionally, almost anyone can receive a federal student loan, which is much lower interest than any loan from a bank.
 FAFSA may also be required for certain scholarship applications.
 In short, COMPLETE THE FAFSA!
 Keep an eye on FAFSA deadlines for any prospective colleges.
 And remember: FAFSA is always FREE!
 Never pay to file a FAFSA.

 Ms. Taylor is available to answer any questions students or parents have about the FAFSA.
 To schedule an appointment, email Ms. Taylor at firstname.lastname@example.org, or give her a call at 804-633-9886 ext.
 5026.

-On November 13th from 5 to 7 PM, students and parents can come get help filling out the FAFSA.
+On October 8th (time TBA), students and parents can come get help filling out the FAFSA.
 Drop in at any time during these hours.
-You will need to know your social security number, parent’s social security number, and should bring tax documents from 2017.
+You will need to know your social security number, parent’s social security number, and should bring tax documents from 2018.